 10. Time to Run the Batch Edit

-Finally, run the edit!
+Finally, run the script!
 That’s really all there is to it.

 Steps for Using Photoshop Action to Batch Resize